Disappearance of Kyran Durnin

 Kyran Durnin is an Irish child who was reported missing to Gardaí at the end of August 2024, with the last confirmed sighting of him being in June 2022 when he was 6-years-old.
 A murder investigation was launched in October 2024, after Irish authorities received information suggesting that Kyran had died at some point in the previous two years.
-Despite the chief suspects in his disappearance being questioned by Gardaí and several properties being searched by forensic teams, no trace of Kyran was found and Garda investigations continued into 2025.
+Despite the chief suspects in his disappearance being questioned by Gardaí and several properties being searched by forensic teams, no trace of Kyran was found and Garda investigations have continued to the present day.

 Background

 In late May 2022, Kyran's mother, Dayla Durnin, contacted her son's primary school in Dundalk to report that he was in hospital with COVID-19 and would be absent from school for the next few weeks.
 In June 2022, Kyran's family then informed the school that they were relocating to Newry in Northern Ireland and that Kyran would therefore not be returning after the summer holidays.
-Despite Kyran supposedly having moved out of the jurisdiction, it is believed that social welfare and child benefits continued to be paid to his mother by the Department of Social Protection.In May 2024, the Durnin family moved out of their house at Emer Terrace in Dundalk.
+Despite Kyran supposedly having moved out of the jurisdiction, it is believed that social welfare and child benefits continued to be paid to his mother by the Department of Social Protection.

+Tusla had engagments with the Durnin family prior to Kyron Durnin's disappearance and had reported finding the family home "in squalor."
+Subsequent attempts by Tusla to visit the home between 2022 and 2024 were unsuccessful as the door would not be answered.
+In May 2024, the Durnin family moved out of their house at Emer Terrace in Dundalk.

 In early 2024, child welfare officials working for Tusla became concerned about the Durnin family, and requested a face-to-face meeting.
 During their engagement with the wider Durnin family, new information came to light that caused concern to Tusla in relation to Kyran’s whereabouts specifically.
 A meeting took place in mid-July 2024 with the family and a child that Tusla officials understood to be Kyran, with another face-to-face meeting taking place in early August 2024.